Frequently Asked Questions

 How are HOA Board members elected?

-HOA Board members are typically elected by the community's homeowners.
+HOA Board members are customarily elected by the community's homeowners.
 The election process, including nomination procedures and voting, is outlined in the HOA's governing documents.
 Homeowners are encouraged to participate in the election process at the annual meeting in January and consider serving on the Board to contribute to the community's decision-making process.

 How can I get involved in the HOA?